 You can attach event listeners to the menu items, e.g. using

-Naturally the menu can be opened only by elements that can receive focus, such as buttons.
+Naturally the menu can be opened only by elements that can receive focus, such as buttons and anchors.
 So what about other non-interactive elements?
 Can we make them focusable too?
 The answer is yes!

 A more complicated example